Budgeting often gets a bad reputation for being difficult.

 Instead of setting aside the exact amount due each month, I budget the average.

-In the winter, I build up a buffer in those budget categories, so when summer comes, I don’t have to scramble to find extra cash.
+In the winter, I build up a buffer in those budget categories, so that when summer comes, I don’t have to scramble to find extra cash.

 In addition to keeping the stress at bay, it keeps my budget nice and predictable year-round.

 Budgeting Tip #5 – Don’t Think Too Far Ahead

-The best budgeting tip I ever got is to only budget out the money you have, not the money you expect to get.
+The best budgeting tip I ever got is only to budget the money you have, not the money you expect to get.